Who is eligible for a Visiting Scholar Appointment?

 A visiting scholar appointment allows individuals with a Ph.D. (or the terminal degree in their field) earned more than 5 years ago the chance to participate in short-term educational or research projects under the supervision of a UC Berkeley faculty member.

-Scholars must be on leave from an academic position or other employment, and the primary purpose of their residency on the Berkeley campus must be to conduct independent research.
+Per the University of California Office of the President policy, scholars must be on leave from an academic position or other employment, and the primary purpose of their residency on the Berkeley campus must be to conduct independent research.
 Remote appointments are not permitted; all visits must be conducted on campus.
 Appointments are granted one year at a time, with a minimum appointment of 30 days and a maximum of two years.
 Current UC (all campuses) staff, faculty, and postdocs, as well as all current UC students, are ineligible for these positions.
 Visiting scholars may not hold concurrent employment/appointment at UC Berkeley or any other UC campus during their visiting scholar appointment (e.g. Lecturer title to teach).

 Foreign visiting scholars are primarily on the J or F-1 OPT visa.
 B visas are not permitted for this research title.